mennetorelli/Plumberz/README.md

 ![png](images/output_8_1.png)

-It's worth noting from the boxpot that the `wordcountCv2` has more outliers than the other versions, in particular in each set of 20 evaluations we have one run that takes approximately three times than the others in the same set.
+It's worth noting from the box plot that the `wordcountCv2` has more outliers than the other versions, in particular in each set of 20 evaluations we have at least one run that takes approximately three times than the others in the same set.
-To investigate this fact we evaluated again 20 times the `wordcountCv2` function with an input file of 15000, this time running the executable with `+RTS -s` options, which allows to see how much time is spent in the garbage collector.
+To investigate this fact we evaluated again 20 times the `wordcountCv2` function with an input file of size 15000 we evaluated the executable with `+RTS -s` options, which allows to see how much time is spent in the garbage collector.
 (For more information, see [Measuring performance](https://wiki.haskell.org/Performance/GHC#Measuring_performance).)

 The results highlight that, in fact, many of the time required to run `wordcountCv2` are in fact spent by the garbage collector.
+The following data tell how much time is being spent running the program itself (MUT time), and how much time spent in the garbage collector (GC time).

 ```
 1,155,372,089,584 bytes allocated in the heap